ucidatabootcamp-7/UCI-Project-02/README.md

 ### Objective:

-Our goal for this project is to make an interactive dashboard that displays development data pulled from the following sources:
+Our goal for this project is to make an interactive dashboard that displays world development data pulled from the following sources:

 * [WHO](http://www.who.int/en/)
 * [IMF](http://www.imf.org/external/index.htm)